 Queens Civil War Soldiers and Sailors Monument

 The statue is in Major Mark Park at 173rd Street and Hillside in Queens.
 It was unveiled in 1896 after having been sculpted by Frederick Wellington Ruckstull, an Alsatian immigrant.
 The angel holds a laurel wreath in her left hand, symbolizing victory and a palm frond in her right hand symbolizing peace.
+The pedestal is westerly granite and the statue is bronze.

 The park itself is a neat little oval which is well-maintained.
 However, drinkers from nearby Jamaica use the benches there to imbibe.